niklasf/python-chess/docs/uci.rst

     .. py:attribute:: terminated

-        *threading.Event()* that will be set as soon as the underyling operating system process is terminated and the *return_code* is available.
+        :class:`threading.Event()` that will be set as soon as the underyling operating system process is terminated and the :data:`~chess.uci.Engine.return_code` is available.

 UCI commands
 ------------